1 Introduction

 4.11.3 Founding of Megara

-In 1074 BC, the Heracleidae, who had completed their return to Peloponnesus, feared the growing power of Athens, so they invaded Athens.
-Codrus, son of Melanthus, king of Athens, was killed in battle, but Athens was victorious.
-[56]
+In 1074 BC, after completing their return to Peloponnesus, the Heracleidae invaded Athens.
+Codrus, son of Melanthus, king of Athens, was killed in battle, but Athenians was victorious.
+[58]

 On their way back from Athens, the Heracleidae expelled the Ionians who lived in Megara and founded the Dorian city of Megara.
 [59]